hodovani/hodovani.github.io/notes/unit-test.md

 https://matvii.hodovani.uk/books/The-Pragmatic-Programmer.html

+A __unit__ test is a piece of a code (usually a method) that invokes another piece of code and checks the correctness of some assumptions afterward.
+If the assumptions turn out to be wrong, the unit test has failed.
+A unit is a method or function.

 Tests show how to use your code.
 It can help to understand the code without documentation.

 Add test execution to build pipeline